METEOR: Melody-aware Texture-controllable Symbolic Orchestral Music Generation via Transformer VAE: Related Works

-\subsection{Texture-based style transfer}
+Adapting multi-track style transfer models for re-orchestration is not direct.
+In particular, AccoMontage-band \cite{zhao2024structured}, designed for lead sheet band arrangement, suffers from several limitations for re-orchestration.
+Beyond the \emph{a posteriori} melody insertion, it must rely on transcribing the multi-track input into a lead sheet used as input by the model.
+This dependency leads to challenges: the simplification of the textural content and a risk of transcription errors.

+\subsection{Texture-Based Style Transfer}

-Musical texture style transfer systems often offer a control of a reference piece over attributes such as polyphonicity~\cite{wu2023musemorphose}, pitch or duration distributions~\cite{von2022figaro}.
-Multiple levels of controllability can be defined, i.e., global controllability, time-varying (often bar-level) controllability and track-level controllability in the case of multi-track music.
+Musical texture characterizes how musical streams are organized and describes their content~\cite{huron89texture}.
+Texture-based style transfer systems often offer control on a reference piece over attributes such as rhythmic density~\cite{wu2023musemorphose} or pitch distributions~\cite{von2022figaro}.
+Multiple levels of controllability can be defined \ie global, time-varying (often bar-level), and track-level (for multi-track music) controllabilities.
 Global features characterize the whole generated sequence; time-varying attributes only impact a single bar; and track-level controllability affects a single track either globally or locally at the bar level.

-MuseMorphose~\cite{wu2023musemorphose} and MuseBarControl~\cite{shu2024musebarcontrol} implement bar-level controls for single-track piano music generation.
-In the larger scope of multi-track music, such style transfer systems include MuseCoco for global controllability~\cite{lu2023musecoco} or FIGARO for bar-level controllability~\cite{von2022figaro}.
-With both bar- and track-level attributes, BandControlNet~\cite{luo2024bandcontrolnet} generates pop music according to seven musical control attributes.
-However, the model can only handle a fixed six-instrument ensemble composed of generic instruments, such as drums, piano or strings.